Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

 If your trip involves backpacking or hiking, then a small gas heater may be the best option for you since they are lightweight and easy to carry around.
 However, if you are camping at a high altitude, you may not want a propane heater with a low oxygen sensor because the air is thinner, and the heater may shut off.

-If there is more space available when camping at a campsite or if electricity is an option for heating your tent, then an electric heater would work well as long as there is an extension cord available.
+If there is more space available when camping at a campsite or if electricity is an option for heating your tent, then an electric heater would work well as long as an extension cord is available.

 If you know there will be no electricity, then gas is your option (unless you are set up for solar power).

 Camping is all about peace and quiet, or that’s my opinion, and a noisy heater can put a damper on your relaxation time.

 Most camping heaters are generally pretty quiet.
 However, you run into problems when you need a noisy generator to power your tent heater.